-Makinde Reappoints Deposed Oba Adegbola As Eleruwa
+Makinde reappoints deposed Oba Adegbola as Eleruwa

 - Oyo state governor Seyi Makinde has approved the reappointment of Prince Adebayo Adegbola as the Eleruwa of Eruwa land

-- Governor Makinde gave reason for the reappointment and noted that the reappointment of Adegbola would make it 11 kings and 40 Baales his administration has installed
+- Governor Makinde gave reasons for the reappointment and noted that this would make it 11 kings and 40 Baales he had installed

+The apex court's decision came 21 years after he ascended the throne.

-He noted that the governor reappointed him because the Laribikusi failed to submit the name of any candidate.
+The governor noted that the reappointment was made because the Laribikusi had failed to submit the names of any other candidates.

 Oyo commissioner speaks on Eleruwa